Kate Actress’ 6-item prayer list for son as he finally hits 18

 Renowned Kenyan actress and influencer, Catherine Kamau, popularly known as Kate Actress, recently celebrated a significant milestone in her family's life.

-Her firstborn, Leon Karanja, has turned 18, and Kate could not hide her joy and gratitude as she shared the news with her followers on Instagram.
+Her firstborn, Leon Kamau, has turned 18, and Kate could not hide her joy and gratitude as she shared the news with her followers on Instagram.

 A mother’s joy and gratitude